Amber Sharma

 Design Highlights

-Each highlight captures a key aspect of the Comp Insight product, showing which design goal it supports, the operational challenge it addresses for restaurant partners, and the design solution that makes insights actionable.
+Each highlight captures a key aspect of the Competition Insight product, showing which design goal it supports, the operational challenge it addresses for restaurant partners, and the design solution that makes insights actionable

 Give partners contextual clarity